vacanza/holidays/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 <!--
   Put an `x` in the boxes that apply.
+You can change them after PR is created.
 -->

 - [ ] I've followed the [contributing guidelines][contributing-guidelines]